NordicESMhub/EOSC/README.md

 ## Possible collaboration

-### Science.tools & scicontainers.pro
+### geo.tools & geocontainers.pro

 With other communities interested in having registries for their tools and containers, the main question is whether we should "duplicate" or "generalize" what has been done for the Life Science community.

-- should we have a more generic **science.tools** and **scicontainters.pro** orshould we define (for each community) specific registries?
+- should we have a more generic **science.tools** and **scicontainters.pro** or should we define (for each community) specific registries?

-# Ontologies

-EOSC-Life makes use of the [EDAM](http://edamontology.org/page) ontology for bioinformatics operations, types of data, data identifiers, data formats, and topics.

-The EDAM ontology also covers the needs of the ecology community.

-## Possible collaboration
+- it is probably useful to start with community web portals for registering tools (such as geotools for the Geosciences community) and later have a more generic science.tools (based on community tool registries).

+### EDAM ontology

 - Extend [EDAM](http://edamontology.org/page) ontology for Climate Science.

 This work could be done within EOSC-Nordic WP5 and [NICEST2 WP3: FAIR climate data for NorESM and EC-Earth](https://nordicesmhub.github.io/nicest2/2020/05/04/plan.html#wp3-fair-climate-data-for-noresm-and-ec-earth).
 This would be beneficial for Climate tool registries, container registries and Galaxy tools.

 # Training